Gbemisola-Fad/Gbemisola-Fad/README.md

 ## About Me

-#### I’m a dedicated professional with a strong background in sales, customer support and business development, now making an exciting transition into the tech world as an AWS Cloud Computing with hands-on technology skills in Aws, and agilee methodology to solve problems.

-#### My experience in AWS includes mastering AWS services like has taught me the importance of understanding customer needs and building lasting relationships.
-I’m passionate about technology and how it can solve real-world problems.

-As I dive into cloud computing, I’m eager to combine my people skills with my new technical knowledge to help businesses thrive in the digital age.

-I believe that technology should be accessible and beneficial for everyone, and I’m excited to be part of that journey
+I used to work in business management, but now I'm focused on cloud computing.
+I have years of experience in sales, customer service, and business development, along with practical skills in ### AWS, ### DevOps, and ###  Agile methods to tackle big problems.
+I'm currently moving into cloud-related jobs, combining my business knowledge with technical skills.
+I've learned to use AWS services like EC2,VPC, S3, IAM, Lambda, Amazon RDB and CloudWatch, and I can write scripts in Python and Bash.
+I also explore DevOps automation with tools like CI/CD and CloudFormation.
+I enjoy building scalable systems and creating effective business solutions, working at the crossroads of technology and making a difference.

 #### As a Cloud Engineer, I specialize in managing cloud infrastructure
 #### I have experience with AWS Cloud platform